 How to choose the best life insurance for people over 50

-When choosing your insurance policy, it is also important to determine the amount of death benefit you want to purchase.
+When choosing your life insurance policy, it is also important to determine the amount of death benefit you want to purchase.
 A death benefit is the sum that will pay out to your beneficiaries at the time of your death.
 You may want just enough to cover your funeral expenses or you may want a policy that can provide an inheritance, pay off your mortgage or fund a child’s or grandchild’s education.

 Before purchasing a life insurance policy, you may want to research a company’s customer service reviews.
 There may be a point where you need to ask a question or make a change to your policy, so you likely want to work with a company that is known for taking care of its customers.

 Usually, you can research customer satisfaction reviews directly through a company’s website.
 Third-party rankings, such as those provided by J.D.
 Power, may also be helpful to your search.
 Additionally, you may want to consider a company’s online and digital tools.
-If you prefer to handle your policy electronically, a company with an online customer portal or phone app may be a good choice.
+If you prefer to handle your policy service electronically, a company with an online customer portal or mobile app may be a good choice.

 Why is life insurance more expensive for people over 50?